P.O: Mental health

-In February 24, 2012, P.O (real name Pyo Ji-hoon) was diagnosed with "stress-induced schizophrenia" shortly after being hospitalized for fainting.
+On February 24, 2012, P.O (real name Pyo Ji-hoon) was diagnosed with "stress-induced schizophrenia" shortly after being hospitalized for fainting.
 Though his uncle Pyo Jin-in would later dispute the accuracy of the diagnosis on his Twitter account.
 Jin-in criticized it for its vagueness, and the fact that it was given quickly.
 He cited that symptoms might have arisen due to SPD, schizoaffective disorder, brief psychotic disorder or PTSD and they would have been shown for at least six months if it were to match those of schizophrenia.

 Military service

 P.O enlisted in the Republic of Korea Marine Corps on March 28, 2022.
 Later in June 2022, the agency said that P.O. had just been assigned to the Marine Corps headquarters in Hwaseong, Gyeonggi-do and was planning to serve in a military band.
 Previously, he has postponed his military service until December 2021 to focus on broadcasting and acting.
+He was officially discharged on September 27, 2023.